 Sound familiar?
 The long-term study then compared the life expectancy of volunteers who did none of the healthy things with men who did all five.
 The healthy guys came up big, with their life expectancy at age 50 jumping by 12 years (from 76 to 88).
 This five-healthy-behaviours crew was also 65 percent less likely to die of cancer and 82 percent less likely to die of heart disease.

 The takeaway here: live healthier, and you’ll live longer!

 Another great health resource

->

-> The Men’s Maintenance Guide ebook provides a straightforward, common sense health-maintenance checklist based on your age.
+The Men’s Health Checklist provides a straightforward, common sense health-maintenance checklist based on your age.
 If you’re 20 to 39, for instance, you should have your blood pressure checked every two years.
 Guys aged 40-54, meanwhile, should start having their prostate health checked every two years.
-For more tips on what to check and when to check it, download The Men’s Maintenance Guide for free today!
+For more tips on what to check and when to check it, download the checklist below!